IliaMiheev/ipars-doc/pages/en/Pars_EN.md

 - The **mkdir** method is used to create a folder with the name _nameDir_ if it does not already exist.

+- The **exists** method is used to check the existence of a file or folder

 ### Example Using the Pars Class:

 ```py